Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix.md

 Often this role is confused with the Project Maintainer or Maintainer, very common in OSS (compared to community manager).
 A maintainer is a technical role, someone that works to keep a software to get fixes, new features, code reviews, define roadmap, that says no, but this doesn't involve at all that should care also the community.
 About be a project maintainer there are a lot of resources (also in this book) but there are also other guides like [this][https://opensource.guide/best-practices/] or [this](https://www.linuxfoundation.org/resources/open-source-guides/winding-down-an-open-source-project/).

 A community is a group of people interested in a specific topic that they are pursuing with passion but needs some direction, some management and leading.
 There are tons of people that are community managers but they don't feel that this role is for them, and probably they are right.
 Honestly I don't think of myself as a community manager but someone that want the project living and taking this responsibility so others can do what they want (and me too).
-A good manager is someone that is honest because isn't afraid of discuss about everything with the others.
+A good manager is someone that is honest because isn't afraid of discuss about everything with the others, also their ignorance.

 ## Divide your community members to various levels